-Headquartered at Atlanta, Georgia, United States, it has planted its flags at Abu Dhabi, London, and Hong Kong as well.
+Headquartered at Atlanta, Georgia, United States, CNN has planted its flags at Abu Dhabi, London, and Hong Kong as well.
 CNN has nine headquarters in its birth country.
-It has achieved the milestone of getting into nearly 100 million homes in the States only with as much as 200 million homes worldwide, excluding the United States only.
-Cultural agility and mobility apart from strategic talent management have paved a way for a conducive environment, at all its offices, for global workers.
+It has achieved the milestone of getting into nearly 100 million homes in the States only with as much as 200 million homes worldwide, excluding the United States.
+Cultural agility and mobility apart from strategic talent management are slated to have paved a way for a conducive environment at all its offices for global workers.

 8. Careful Acquisitions and Investments

 A comprehensive and selective approach in acquiring other companies and making investments is what has enabled CNN to occupy the digital zenith.
 CNN has very carefully acquired Zite, in August 2011, which is a mobile app providing favourite magazines, newspapers, videos, and blogs in a personalised format to the user.
-What’s more is the fact that the news network also got its hands on Beme, in November 2016, which is a video sharing platform and put forth a personalised experience for the user.
-Its conscientious investment in Pathfire, digital media distribution and management solutions, to deliver relevant content to its audience.
+What’s more is the fact that the news network also got its hands on Beme in November 2016, which is a video sharing platform and put forth a personalised experience for the user.
+Its conscientious investment in Pathfire, digital media distribution and management solutions, was made keeping in mind the delivery of relevant content to its audience.

 REVENUE MODEL OF CNN